indexdata/rfcs/0000-template.md

 This section could also include prior art, that is, how other the same problem may have already been solved elsewhere.

+## Timing

+By what date / flower release does the proposal intend that new work be compliant?

+Does this RFC impact existing work?
+If so, by what date / flower release does the proposal intend that existing work be updated to be compliant?

 ## Unresolved Questions

 Optional, but suggested for first drafts.
 What parts of the design are still TBD?